 So what to do?
 Become an organization of mere order-takers?
 Stop growing?
-Or split up into two separate organizations, each of which handles no more than a reasonable made, and today Free, Johns & Field, Inc., takes over its part of the job.
+Or split up into two separate organizations, each of which handles no more than a reasonable number of stations? . . .
+The choice was made, and today Free, Johns & Field, Inc., takes over its part of the job.
 Under the same management as before.
 With thirteen excellent stations, most of them formerly on the F & S list.
 But concentrating on those thirteen stations exclusively, and with additional man-power to help do a bang-up job.